vestrel00/contacts-android/howto/howto-query-contacts.md

 You may, of course, use other permission handling libraries or just do it yourself =)

-## How does the matching process work?
+##  Using the `whereAnyContactDataPartiallyMatches` function to specify matching criteria

 The `BroadQuery` API lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereAnyContactDataPartiallyMatches` function.